cerebis/sim3C/README.md

    The file can be easily deserialized to an object within any language where YAML support exists, which is widely avaiable: [Python](pyyaml.org), [Java & Groovy](www.snakeyaml.org), [Ruby](https://ruby-doc.org/stdlib-1.9.3/libdoc/yaml/rdoc/YAML.html), [C++](https://github.com/jbeder/yaml-cpp), etc.

-   __Example of all_stats.yaml__
+#### Explanation of results

+The resulting aggreation file ```all_stats.yaml``` lists both the input parameters  and their resulting outcomes one sweep point per line.
+The structure of each line is a map of maps (Java/Groovy) or dict of dicts (Python), which can be easily deserialized.
+We chose not to create a flat table by default as there is a loss of context in doing so.
+Users can create a flat CSV table using the supplied script ```tabular_results.py```, which can then be inspected in your chosen software (Excel, R, etc).

-    A single line from the resulting aggreation file, contains the following entries:
+The serialized YAML object contains the following entries:

 - *params* - the set of input sweep parameters
 - *asmstat* - common assembly statistics
 - *bc* - the weighted BCubed external index (see manuscript)
 - *geigh* - a entropic measure of graphical complexity (see manuscript)
 - *gstat* - common graph statistics

 ```yaml
 params: {seed: '2', alpha: '1', xfold: '1', n3c: '5000', algo: louvsoft}